MustafaMoneer/bot-microsoft-connector/README.md

 * Create an account on [Microsoft Bot Framework](https://dev.botframework.com/)
 * Create a new bot and follow the procedure.
 The endpoint url you have to put will be explained later.
-* Get your app secret and app ID that will be useful later
+* Get your app password and app ID that will be useful later
 	![Microsoft](https://github.com/RecastAI/Pokebot/raw/master/pictures/recast-ai-microsoft-bot-creation.png)
 * Follow the different steps for every channel you want to add.
 	![Channels](https://github.com/RecastAI/Pokebot/raw/master/pictures/recast-ai-messenger-connect.png)